Old St. Martin’s Church in Venice, Italy

-Don’t feel bad if you didn’t guess – late 1800’s to early 1900’s – as stated on the placard in the museum!
-I worked for hours on this drawing before checking the date and was shocked to see the carving might be only a little more than 100 years old.
-I don’t know if it was intentionally carved to appear centuries older, or if the carver was an unconscientious Middle Ages Master.
+It is late 1800’s to early 1900’s !
+I worked for hours on this drawing before checking the date and was very surprised to see the carving might be only a little more than 100 years old.
+I don’t know if it was intentionally carved to appear centuries older, or the carver was an unwitting Medieval Master.

 Simon was called Peter (meaning “rock”) by Jesus.
 Peter was a man of the earth – a fisherman, impulsive, not an intellectual – he put his whole self into his work.
 By his own admission he was “a sinful man.”